banerjs/blog/notes.md

 - Create Unit Tests
 - Add in Timeouts to the fetch code on the server side.
 While Promise.race is a viable option, there already exists express middleware capable of doing this
 - Improve Performance
+  - Transition to node:6-alpine as the base image for the container
+  - Reduce memory usage during deploy
   - Use a proper cache for posts loaded from disk instead of preloading all posts to memory
   - Use `bluebird`, or something equally performant, for promises
 - Help popup for keyboard shortcuts
-- Transition to node:6-alpine as the base image for the container
 - Templating of the HTML stored in the posts
   - Design a syntax set that can be used to add automatic metadata to post HTML
   - Use automated markdown parsing for the posts during the gulp build process